python/cpython/Doc/library/http.client.rst

 .. method:: HTTPConnection.set_debuglevel(level)

-   Set the debugging level (the amount of debugging output printed).
+   Set the debugging level.
 The default debug level is ``0``, meaning no debugging output is printed.
+Any value greater than ``0`` will cause all currently defined debug output to be printed to stdout.
+The ``debuglevel`` is passed to any new :class:`HTTPResponse` objects that are created.

    .. versionadded:: 3.1